roman-milk/roman-milk.github.io/fucking-evolution.md

  A few flirty girls walk by and he returns their smiles.

  He gets up and packs his back pack and walks around the campus for an hour, checking out the hot babes.
-Report_Story #2